grote/osm2gtfs/osm2gtfs/tests/README.md

 There are 3 unittests for the Accra GTFS generation

-1. Generation of the cache stops Data from an Overpass result Mock
+1. Obtain mock-up data on stops from OpenStreetMap and cache it,
-1. Generation of the cache routes Data from an Overpass result Mock
+1. Obtain mock-up data on routes from OpenStreetMap and cache it,
-1. Generation of the GTFS ZIP File using the previously generated cache data and
+1. Generate GTFS file from using the previously generated cache data.

 #### Validation of the GTFS